 The University Library is equivalent to the most modern academic libraries in Europe.

-The University pursues an active policy of open access and the IT network and infrastructure are well-developed.
+The University pursues an active policy of open access and a well-developed IT network and infrastructure.
 According to “Rotten WiFi,“ in terms of the quality of wireless Internet connection, Mykolas Romeris University was declared the second best university in the world.